bitcoinmaxapp/runbtc-website/README.md

 # RunBTC-website
 Website of runbtc.app

-Name Changes: RunBTC(Best I think, also have the app name), SatoshiStep(supermeh), BTC Rush(like gold rush but why are they rushing? so also meh)
+App Name Ideas: RunBTC(Best I think, also have the app name), SatoshiStep(supermeh), BTC Rush(like gold rush but why are they rushing? so also meh)

 Apps to be checked locally:
 - Runna